 ‘LEAP’ into Research

-The course is part of a program designed by Kanadia and his graduate student Kyle Drake to initiate freshmen into advanced laboratory research, called “leveraging mentoring and early research to advance academic potential” (LEAP).
+The course is part of a program designed by Kanadia and his graduate student Kyle Drake to initiate freshmen into advanced laboratory research, called “Learning by Experiencing and Applying Principles” (LEAP).

 “The idea is that if students learn by trying and failing, they learn more than if they just take an exam,” Kanadia says.